CharlesJW222/CharlesJW222.github.io/content/authors/admin/_index.md

     date_start: 2022-10-01
     date_end: 2023-10-01
     summary: |
-      Award: Master of Science with Distinction
+      Award: Master of Science with Distinction <br>
-      Specialized in AI4Science and Explainable AI which are supervised by Dr. Sibo Cheng.
+      Specialized in AI4Science and Explainable AI.

   - area: BSc with Honours in Computer Science (Artificial Intelligence)
     institution: University of Liverpool & Xi’an Jiaotong-Liverpool University